Budapest derby: Ferencváros and Újpest rivalry

 The rivalry between Ferencvárosi TC and Újpest FC is considered one of the most important fixtures in the Hungarian League.
 No matter what the position of the club is in the championship the stadium is packed.
 The rivalry started in the 1930s when Újpest won their first Hungarian League title.
 By this time, Ferencváros had 11 championships, and were the second biggest team in the country, behind MTK.
 The district of Újpest became part of Budapest only in the 1950s.
 Therefore, the rivalry is based on a city-rural contrast.
 The supporters of Ferencváros were Germans in Hungary and city-dwellers, while the supporters of Újpest were Hungarians, Germans, and Jews in Hungary.
 Since then the two clubs have been competing head to head; however, in the 2000s both clubs were close to bankruptcy which seriously affected their performance in the Hungarian League.
 Both clubs named their stadium after their iconic figures (Flórián Albert and Ferenc Szusza).

 In the 1950s Ferencváros became the team of the opposition, were stripped of their green and white colours, and forcibly changed their name to Budapest Kinizsi.
-Meanwhile, Újpest were forced to become the team of the Ministry of Interior, and were known for the entirety of the Communist era in Hungary, as Újpesti Dózsa (meaning Dynamo).
+Meanwhile, Újpest were forced to become the team of the Ministry of Interior, and were known for the entirety of the Communist era in Hungary, as Újpesti Dózsa (corresponding to Dynamo in the Soviet bloc).
 Therefore, Ferencváros fans consider Újpest as the Soviet invaders.
 Ferencváros reinstalled their official crest and colours during the 1956 Hungarian Revolution.

 In 1960, Újpest ended their 13-year long league title drought, as the purple and whites finished 5 points above runners-up Ferencváros.
 In 1963, it was FTC who won their first league title since 1949, after finishing 6 points above MTK, and 7 points above Újpest.
 In 1964, Újpest beat Ferencváros 4‐2 in the highest ever attended game between the two, with 85,000 people cramming into the Népstadion.
-Ferencváros became the first Hungarian team to win a continental cup, winning the 1965 cup of fair-trade cities. Újpest would attempt to recreate this feat in 1969, but ultimately lost in the final, against Newcastle United.
+Ferencváros became the first Hungarian team to win a continental cup, winning the 1965 Inter-Cities Fairs Cup. Újpest would attempt to recreate this feat in 1969, but ultimately lost in the final, against Newcastle United.
 1969 would be the start of the Magical Újpest era, with the purples from the capital winning the national championship 7 consecutive times.
 In 1969, Újpest won both the league and the Hungarian cup.